 Gear Head Stoves is a division of Woodstock Soapstone Co., which is specifically 'geared' to designing and building high efficiency, low emission, and more affordable wood stoves.
 The first Gear Head Stove, The Ideal Steel Hybrid, was the grand prize winner of the 2013 Wood Stove Design Challenge competition, which judged on efficiency, emissions, affordability, innovation, and user friendliness.
-The affordable steel construction, hybrid burn technology, and Geared 2U custom designs make each stove uniquely affordable and efficient, as well as uniquely yours.
+The Absolute Steel Hybrid is our R2Z (Race to Zero) stove, our internal challenge to design and build a stove that reaches zero wood stove emissions.